FroobWorld/Nabulus-Old/README.md

 ## Rebranding

 Replace mentions of Byof with your preferred fork name in `settings.gradle.kts`, `build.gradle.kts` & `.gitignore`.
+Set the right package group name in `gradle.properties`

-After applying patches, git rebase in `Byof-Server`, edit "Build changes" and replace all mentions of Byof with your fork name.
+After applying patches, git rebase in `<fork name>-Server`, edit "Build changes" and replace all mentions of Byof with your fork name.
+Replace `com.github.clrxbl.byof` in `Versioning.java` aswell.